khinggan/Multi-Robot-Formation-Control/README.md

 ```

 ## To Run
-- Launch [Gazebo](http://gazebosim.org) using the environment you wish (e.g roslaunch package_name simple_column.launch)
-- Go to init_formations.py and set MAP_PARAMS to the map you want (e.g SIMPLE_MAP)
+- Go to init_formations.py and set MAP_PARAMS(line 95), FORMATION(line 102), LEADER_ID(line 12) to what you want (e.g SIMPLE_MAP, COLUMN, 0; They means using simple map, column formation and leader is the first robot)
-- If you want to run RRT, set RUN_RRT to True
-- Predefined paths are stored in the precomputed_rrt_paths.py file
+- launch formation produce process; eg: roslaunch formation_move simple_column.launch
-- run formation_move.launch: roslaunch package_name formation_move.launch
+- run formation_move.launch: roslaunch formation_move formation_move.launch

 *NOTE: If you change the starting positions of the robots in the environment, you need to recompute a new path, then either store it in the precomputed paths file or reset the starting positions*
+*- If you want to run RRT, set RUN_RRT to True; - Predefined paths are stored in the precomputed_rrt_paths.py file*

 To run the decentralised version, start any map as usual then launch formation_move_decentralized.launch for each robot, supplying id as an arg (e.g id:=1)